What is LUNA? Crypto token soars past Dogecoin and Shiba Inu

-Cryptocurrencies are looking a little worse for the wear after a rampant sell-off this past weekend, but for Terraform’s shiny, new(ish) Luna coin, it was the best of times.
-It’s not just one of the few tokens that hasn’t lost value, but it’s charging full speed ahead after a months-long bull run landed the coin in the top 10 cryptocurrencies by market capitalization, according to CoinGecko.
+Cryptocurrencies are looking a little worse for the wear after a rampant sell-off this past weekend, but for Terraform’s shiny Luna coin, it was the best of times.
+It’s not just among the few tokens that haven’t lost value, but it’s charging full speed ahead after a monthslong bull run landed the coin in the top 10 cryptocurrencies by market capitalization, according to CoinGecko.

 Here’s what to know: